gorenje/node-red-contrib-nodedev/README.md

 It also gets more confusing since these nodes will open the Node-RED import dialog with pre-defined nodes.
 These are generally safe to import since that's how this package creates an initial set of nodes for representing a node package.
 Also importing nodes for an unknown node package is not recommended unless it happens to be your own package!

+### Screencast

+For a detailed explanation on how to use these nodes, check out the [screencast](https://blog.openmindmap.org/nodedev) presenting the NodeDev workflow.

 ### Motivation

 A comparison of Node-RED extensions and indirections